News You Can Use

 by Julie Gabell

-This month’s column is dedicated to all those Beacon Woods residents who, on a daily basis, contribute in any manner, however small, to the positive energy of the community: the woman next door who takes soup to a sick neighbor; the man who chauffeurs someone to a medical appointment, the young adult who walks a dog or mows the lawn.
+This column is dedicated to all those Beacon Woods residents who, on a daily basis, contribute in any manner, however small, to the positive energy of the community: the woman next door who takes soup to a sick neighbor; the man who chauffeurs someone to a medical appointment, the young adult who walks a dog or mows the lawn.
 It celebrates the one who phones a friend each day to check that all is well.

-This column is dedicated to the person who remembers a neighbor's birthday and surprises them with a card; the one who delivers a newspaper to the second floor of a condo when they know it is difficult for the owner to navigate the stairs.
+This column is also dedicated to the person who remembers a neighbor's birthday and surprises them with a card; the one who delivers a newspaper to the second floor of a condo when they know it is difficult for the owner to navigate the stairs.
 It says “thanks” to the neighbors who work the church bazaars; parishioners who sell the tickets, serve the food, wash the dishes or handle the clean-up.
 It recognizes those who make rosaries to give to the sick or who visit someone confined in the hospital.
 It celebrates those in the St. Vincent de Paul Society and other church-sponsored groups who distribute food and essentials to the homeless in surrounding areas.

 Notable also are the neighbors who volunteer in our nearby hospitals and medical centers; the folks who man the phones, distribute ice water; drive shuttles from the parking lot, or maneuver wheel chairs down long, confusing corridors, thereby enabling visits from those who have difficulty walking.